 What are some entry-level jobs?

-Olive Garden has a good set of entry-level jobs in both front- and back of house.
+Olive Garden has a good set of entry-level jobs in both front- and back-of-house.
 They are:

 - Server: Servers at Olive Garden have small sections, so you will not have to multitask too much.
 This is a good position if you have strong social skills.
-Servers say the hourly is good and you also get tips!
+Servers say the hourly rate is good and you also get tips!